mahmoudhage21/Parallel-LLM-API-Requester/README.md

-This project efficiently manages rate limits and incorporates robust error handling to streamline processing multiple inputs simultaneously.
-Unlike the official OpenAI parallel implementation, which can be complex and cumbersome for beginners, this project offers a simplified, easy-to-understand approach.
+This project efficiently manages rate limits (Requests RPM & Tokens TRM) and incorporates robust error handling to streamline processing multiple inputs simultaneously.
+Unlike the official OpenAI parallel implementation, which can be complex and cumbersome for beginners, this project offers a simplified, easy-to-understand approach, using libraries such as tenacity and threading.

 ## Example